jrfiedler/stata-dta-in-python/EXAMPLES.md

     ('Dta115', 'Dta117')

 You can also use `Dta117` to open a version 115 data set, if you want to convert the data set to version 117.
-You can do the opposite conversion as well, but be aware that converting a version 117 data set to version 115 could lead to loss of information if the version 117 file contains strLs (for explanation of "strLs", see end of [-help strings-](http://www.stata.com/help.cgi?strings)).
+You can do the opposite conversion as well, but converting a version 117 data set to version 115 could lead to loss of information if the version 117 file contains strLs (for explanation of "strLs", see the end of [-help strings-](http://www.stata.com/help.cgi?strings)).

     >>> dta117to115 = Dta115("C:/Program Files (x86)/Stata13/auto.dta")
     file format is 117, converting to 115